-C# expression bodied constructor is a constructor that contains single line expression statement.
-The body of constructor does not contain anything except a single expression statement.
+A C# expression-bodied constructor is a constructor that includes a single-line expression statement.
+The constructor body solely consists of a single expression statement and nothing else.

 C# Expression Constructors Example